Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Numerical tests and application examples

 We set $\mu=\SI{1}{g.mol^{-1}}$.
 The polytropic index~$\nu$ determines the slopes of the profiles.
 If $\nu$ is less than the adiabatic exponent~$\gamma$, the atmosphere is stable.
 If $\nu>\gamma$, it is unstable.
 If both are equal the atmosphere is isentropic and therefore marginally stable.

 \Cref{fig:hystattest-isentropic-2d} shows the maximum Mach number and $\Delta \rho$ for an isentropic atmosphere.
 Here the \brunt time~\tBV is not well defined because $N=0$.
-Instead we use the sound-crossing time~$\tSC=\SI{4.28}{s}$ for reference.
-In contrast to the isothermal test we see that \leroux \wbing behaves quite similar to the not \wbd case.
-Both quickly reach Mach numbers of about \num{e-1} with flow patterns that resemble 2D convection. \mbox{\alphabeta} and Deviation \wbing stay at very low Mach numbers below \num{e-7}, independently of the choice of flux function.
+Instead we use the sound-crossing time~$\tSC=\SI{4.28}{s}$ for reference. \alphabeta and deviation \wbing stay at very low Mach numbers below \num{e-7}, independently of the choice of flux function.
 This result suggests that the issue with the exponential growth of perturbations in combination with low Mach number flux functions is more severe in more stable stratifications.
+In contrast to the isothermal test we see that \leroux \wbing behaves quite similarly to the not \wbd case.
+Both quickly reach Mach numbers of about \num{e-1} with flow patterns that resemble 2D convection.
+It is likely that this marginally unstable stratification experiences the growth of convection due to the less than ideal \wbing properties of the \leroux method.

 As a last test we run a polytropic stratification with \mbox{$\nu=1.6<\gamma=5/3$}, which is stably stratified, but less so than the isothermal case.
-The relevant time scales here are $\tBV=\SI{20.1}{s}$ and $\tSC=\SI{4.13}{s}$.
+The relevant timescales here are $\tBV=\SI{20.1}{s}$ and $\tSC=\SI{4.13}{s}$.
 The results are shown in \cref{fig:hystattest-polytropic-nu-1_6-2d}.
 Here we see that the cases without \wbing and with \leroux \wbing fail to preserve the hydrostatic equilibrium in combination with the low Mach number flux.
-For the other two \wbing methods there is a much clearer difference in the growth rate of the perturbation with Deviation \wbing growing significantly more slowly, reaching only Mach numbers of \num{e-9} after $\num{2500}\,\tBV$.
+For the other two \wbing methods there is a much clearer difference in the growth rate of the perturbation with deviation \wbing growing significantly more slowly, reaching only Mach numbers of \num{e-7} after $\num{5000}\,\tBV$.
+Any of the \wbing methods manages to keep the Mach numbers below \num{e-11} when combined with the \ausmp flux, which does not have low Mach number properties.
+This is in agreement with the findings in the isothermal case.

+\Cref{appx:hystattest} shows the same isentropic and polytropic tests as in \cref{fig:hystattest-isentropic-2d,fig:hystattest-polytropic-nu-1_6-2d}, but in the 1D case.
+In contrast to the 2D cases, the Mach numbers stay at low values for the runs using \wbing also when using the \ausmpup solver.
+This is consistent with the hypothesis that these velocities are a form of unphysical convection caused by pressure--velocity decoupling, which is obviously not possible in only one spatial dimension.